 “le” means “again, one more”.
 So “Cho-le” is “good ball again”, “one more”.
 “Cho-le!
 Cho” is like “One more, good ball!”

 Another way to say Cho

 “Aller” is french.
 “Aller” means “Come on”.
 Many players use “Allez, Come on”.
-For example Ma Lin, he sometimes uses trilingual “Cho-le!
+For example, Ma Lin, sometimes uses the trilingual “Cho-le!
 Allez!
 Come on!”.

 And what is “sa” ?

-Some people explains that “sa” is originated from Chinese ? (sha) (to kill).
-I don’t think so, because this explication is too aggresive.
+Do some people explain that “sa” is originated from Chinese? (sha) (to kill).
+I don’t think so, because this explication is too aggressive.